jhlopesalves/CorpusAid/README.md

 2. Run the installer and follow the on-screen instructions.
 3. Once the installation is complete, you can launch CorpusAid from your desktop or Start Menu.

-## Usage

-CorpusAid is designed to be easy to use.
-Here's a typical workflow:

-1. **Load Text Files:** Open individual text files or entire directories using the "Open Files" or "Open Directory" options from the File menu.
-2. **Select Processing Parameters:** Customize your text cleaning process by selecting the desired parameters in the "Processing Parameters" dialog.
-Options include setting filters, choosing which characters to remove, and configuring advanced text processing modules like lemmatization and tokenization.
-3. **Process Files:** Click the "Process Files" button to start cleaning and preprocessing your text data.
-You can monitor the progress in real-time through the progress bar and status updates.
-4. **View Results:** Once processing is complete, view the cleaned text in the "Processed Text" tab.
-You can also generate and view a detailed summary report in the "Summary Report" tab.
-Export the processed text or summary report as needed.

-## Example Use Cases

-- **Corpus Linguistics Research:** Clean and prepare text corpora for linguistic analysis, enabling you to focus on your research questions.
-- **Preprocessing for Other Tools:**  Prepare text data for use with other corpus analysis tools like Sketch Engine and Biber tagger.
-- **General Text Cleaning:**  Use PreTextCleaner to clean and standardize text data for various NLP tasks and applications.